 If your business is an LLC, corporation, partnership, or nonprofit corporation, you might need to file for licenses and permits from the county or city.

-Remember local governments determine registration, licensing, and permitting requirements, so visit local government websites to find out what you need to do.
+Remember local governments determine registration, licensing, and permitting requirements, so visit local government websites to find out what you need to do when starting your small business.

-Tax ID numbers are used for filing and paying certain state and Federal taxes.
-It will also be used for opening a business bank account, hiring employees, and applying for business licenses and permits..
+Tax ID numbers are used for filing and paying certain state and federal taxes.
+It will also be used for opening a business bank account, hiring employees, and applying for business licenses and permits.
+That’s why this is an integral step in starting your small business.

 Federal Tax Registration

-Your employer identification number (EIN) works like a personal social security number, but for your business.
+Your employer identification number (EIN) works similar to a social security number, but for your business.
 It lets your small business pay state and federal taxes and acts as your federal tax ID.

 It’s free to apply for an EIN, and you should do it right after you register your business.